affjljoo3581/Expanda/docs/source/expanda.shuffling.rst

 Introduction
 ~~~~~~~~~~~~
 Common shuffling algorithms ensure almost perfect randomness and are efficient
 (usually have :math:`O(n)` complexity).
-However, they consume a lot of memory
+However, they consume a lot of memories
 while shuffling large files.
-For instance, using shuf_ to shuffle 5GB file may
+For instance, using shuf_ to shuffle 5GB of file
-occur memory error.
+may occur memory error.
 In most cases, the whole data would be copied to the
 memory.
-Besides, some algorithms require several times more memory.
+Besides, some algorithms require several times more than the memory.

 Let's consider the case of solving NLP problems in deep learning.
-For a larger
+Because a
-corpus leads better performance, many texts should be gathered into the corpus.
+larger corpus leads better performance, many texts should be gathered into the
-GPT-2 was trained with **40GB** text ([1]_) and RoBERTa was with **160GB** text
+corpus.
+GPT-2 was trained with **40GB** text ([#]_) and RoBERTa was so with
-([2]_).
-In fact, shuffling whole data in the memory is impossible.
-Due to the
+**160GB** text ([#]_).
+In fact, shuffling whole data in the memory is
-large file size, other memory-efficient methods are needed.
+impossible.
+Due to the large file size, other memory-efficient methods are
+needed.

 The simplest way to solve the problem is in **seeking**.
 First, collect the
 starting position of each line.
 It is as follows: